What is Alprostadil?

 Medically reviewed by

-Alprostadil is a medication for the treatment of erectile dysfunction (ED).
+Alprostadil is a medication for the treatment of erectile dysfunction (also known as ED or impotence).
 This is when you have difficulty getting or maintaining an erection.
+Alprostadil should only be used by men with erectile dysfunction.

 Contents

-Some of the most popular brand names for this type of medication are Vitaros, Muse, Caverject, Edex, and Prostin VR.
+Some of the most popular brand names for this type of medication include Vitaros, Caverject, Edex, and Prostin VR.

 Alprostadil injections, such as Caverject, Edex and Prostin VR: